Baptiste24/Option-Implied-Volatility-surface-visualization-/README.md

 This tool enable anyone to visualize any option's implied volatility surface through a Dash app.
-The surface is dynamic and manipulable, the user can input the srtock's ticker and set the level of the hyperplane to get more insights.
+The surface is dynamic and user can rotate it, the user has to input the stock's ticker and set the level of the hyperplane to get more insights.

 Please save this file and go to your anaconda prompt and type "python thefilename", it should return a html link.